golang/exp/apidiff/README.md

 type u2 int
 var V u2
 ```
-Here, even though `u1` and `u2` are unexported, they are still _exposed_ by the
+Here, even though `u1` and `u2` are unexported, their exported fields and
-API: their exported fields and methods are visible to clients, so they are part
+methods are visible to clients, so they are part of the API.
+But since the name
-of the API.
-But since the name `u1` is not visible to clients, it can
+`u1` is not visible to clients, it can be changed compatibly.
+We say that `u1`
-be changed compatibly.
+and `u2` are _exposed_: a type is exposed if a client package can declare variables of that type.

 We will say that an old defined type _corresponds_ to a new one if they have the
 same name, or one can be renamed to the other without otherwise changing the